anuragkanojiya1/MyHealthPassport/README.md

 5. **Upload Medical Certificate:**
    - Upload a bitmap image of your medical certificate from the gallery.
    - The Gemini API will analyze the image and provide a text response with the extracted data.
 6. **Personal Therapist Chatbot:**
    - Access your personal AI therapist powered by the Anthropic API.
    - Chat with the therapist for personalized mental health advice and support.
    - Ask for guidance on managing stress, improving mental well-being, or daily health tips.
+7. **Personalized Diet and Exercise Recommendation Agent:**
+   - Input your medical ID to receive a personalized diet and exercise plan from the Mistral Agent.
+   - The plan is tailored to your health conditions and fitness goals.

 ## Tools/Products